schr0841/cnn_project/README.md

 When ensembling two models, it is appropriate to apply data augmentation and rescaling in both submodels.
 It is also appropriate to apply data augmentation and rescaling early in the model pipeline.
 In particular, data augmentation should come before rescaling, right after defining the model's input layer.
 Because the ResNet50 model expects pixel values of the inputs to be normalized to a range between 0 and 1, rescaling needs to be performed before passing the images into ResNet50.

-We applied augmentation and rescaling within the ResNet50-based model and the base cnn model by
+We applied augmentation and rescaling within first_model (the ResNet50-based model) and second_model (the base cnn model) by
 a) defining data augmentation layers within a Sequential model
 b) applying the data augmentation layers to the input tensor
 c) including the augmented inputs as part of a Rescaling layer